Dawn Delfino ’99 becomes first woman to make sergeant in Gilroy Police Department’s 62-year history

 After earning a master’s degree in forensics in Sacramento, California, through the University of New Haven’s Henry C. Lee College of Criminal Justice and Forensic Science, she entered policing.
 She served in the Monterey County Sheriff’s Department (working in corrections), then transferred to the Pacific Grove Police Department (working as a detective and officer).
 In 2007, Delfino joined the Gilroy Police Department.

 Delfino said she loves policing’s physical demands, which draw on her athleticism.
-(She’d been the first girl to play on Northfield High School’s boys’ hockey team, before playing club hockey at Norwich and serving as an assistant women’s soccer coach.)
+(She’d been the first girl to play on Northfield High School’s boys’ hockey team, before playing club hockey at Norwich and later serving as an assistant women’s soccer coach.)
 She also likes policing’s variety; days and duties are never the same.

 “I see myself as a person who’s there to help you solve your problems when you can’t solve them yourself,” Delfino said, adding that her empathy-emphasizing mother inspired her.
 “Isn’t that why people call the police to begin with?”